quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Tracking Sent Packets {#tracking-sent-packets}

-QRetransmittable packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
+Retransmittable packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
 It is expected implementations will index this information by packet number and crypto context and store the per-packet fields ({{sent-packet-fields}}) for loss recovery and congestion